Network Manager⚓️

 Note

-This function is also available on the client side
+This function is also available on the client side, but does not load the peer parameter.

 GlobalInvoke(Server)⚓️